 Lycée Louis Pasteur prepares students for their future as multilingual and multicultural citizens and actors of the globe.
 Our objective is to develop academically adept, bilingual students, proficient in both English and French.
-We do this by teaching a curriculum that is approved by the French Ministry of Education and by Alberta Education.
+We do this by teaching a curriculum from the French Ministry of Education and Alberta Education.